ComputationalRadiationPhysics/graybat/utils/doxygen/event.md

 [communication policy]:utils/doxygen/communicationPolicy.md

-An event is a class that is returned by non-blocking or asynchronous communication functions like graybat::cage::asyncSend or graybat::cage::asyncRecv.
+An event is a class that is returned by non-blocking or asynchronous communication functions like graybat::Cage::asyncSend or graybat::Cage::asyncRecv.
 Each [communication policy] needs to define its event class, since this can be very library dependent.
 The [cage] determines a strict event interface, but leaves their implementation open to the [communication policy].